Theme

 What appears notable

-Based on the official materials, what readers may want to notice is the parser's local-first posture and the combination of text extraction, layout signals, screenshots, and flexible OCR backends in a lightweight package.
+The official materials are useful for checking the parser's local-first posture and the combination of text extraction, layout signals, screenshots, and flexible OCR backends in a lightweight package.

 Before using